RicAlvesO/Twitch-Live-Channels-Extension/README.md

-# Twitch Live Channels Extension
+# Twitch Channels Extension

-In development.
+Extension for keeping your channels at the distance of a click!